yuugodev/lyrics-search/README.md

 # lyrics-search
-An application to find Music Lyrics
+An application to find music lyrics